BhattSoham/RISCV-HDP/week2/task5/README.md

 ## MEASURE THE CPU PERFORMANCE OF ALL THE ABOVEMENTIONED PROGRAMS USING GODBOLT OR RISC-V DISASSEMBLER ##

+Let us assume the number of clock cycles for the RISC-V instructions.

+**Instructions associated with add, mul, div: 2 cycles.**
+**Instructions associated with load, store, and move: 3 cycles.**
+**Instructions associated with jump, and branch: 4 cycles.**
+**All other Instructions: 2 cycles.**

 **1. 4-bit Counter**

 For the assembly program for the 4-bit counter by RISC-V Disassembler, let us assume the clock cycles to see the CPU performance below.